EYBlockchain/nightfall_3/how_it_works.md

 stake some ETH to make a `Challenge`.
 This is to prevent frivolous challenges.
 They make money for correct challenges.

 _NB: Currently it's possible to front-run a challenge.
-We need to fix that._
+We need to fix that._ [EDIT - now fixed, see front-running section below]

 ## Contracts